 Getting the occasional lump in your paint is sometimes inevitable.
 Be careful to keep the roller away from the floor where it can pick up bits of debris that get spread against the wall.
 Keep a wet rag nearby and pick lumps off the wall as you go.
 If you have bits of drying paint on the edge of your pan, you’ll want to clean it out before adding more paint.

-Lastly, once you have the quality roller sleeve you want to take good care of it.
-Once your paint job is complete or you stop for the day, wash it with soap and water.
+A quality roller sleeve can be reused many times if you take good care of it.
+When your paint job is complete or you stop for the day, wash the sleeve with soap and water.
 If you’re just taking a break longer than a couple minutes, you can simply wrap the roller in plastic so air doesn’t get in and dry the paint.
 Using a large slop sink is ideal for washing out a roller and paint pan.
 Rinse until the water runs clear and add soap to get any remaining paint out of the pan or roller sleeve.
 Good as new!

 Hopefully these paint rolling tips help in your next project.
 Let us know if you have questions and follow along for more tips on taping, “mudding” drywall, edging, and other techniques that will have you painting like a pro in no time!